 But it’s at the 2.2km mark that things start to get even more challenging.
 At a gradient of around 20% the road winds its way through the Dandenong Ranges National Park, the beautiful scenery most likely ignored in the face of lung-busting steepness.
 After 2.5km of climbing a more modest gradient of 10% returns but by this stage you are likely to be wishing for the end of the climb.

 2.8km into the climb, the gradient increases again, punishing you until a slight crest in the road at the 3km mark.
 For 100m the road descends gently before bending left, climbing with a gradient of greater than 10% for the final 100m to the Mount Dandenong Tourist Road.

 The descent of Terrys Avenue should be treated with respect.
 While speeds in excess of the speed limit are well and truly possible down here, at least one rider has had a nasty fall on this descent in recent years and all caution should be taken to avoid further incidents.

 The township of Belgrave is found at the end of Burwood Highway (C412), 40km east of Melbourne’s CBD.
 If you are riding from the city, Burwood Highway starts at the intersection of St. Kilda Road where it is called Toorak Road.

 This climb can also be attempted after descending from the Mt.
 Dandenong Tourist Road.
 The point where the Mt.
 Dandenong Tourist Road and Terrys Avenue intersect is 6km north-east from Upper Ferntree Gully and 6km south-west from Olinda, both along the Tourist Road.

 If getting to the top of this climb isn’t challenging enough for you, you could always try to set a good time as well.
-To add your time to the list, visit Cycle2Max.
 A Strava segment for this climb can be found here.